cnnrrss/ten-x-coder/frameworks/aws/KinesisFirehose.md

 • **Kinesis Data Firehose Process Record Streams as source** — Accesses the Kinesis Data Streams records in the input and returns them with a processing status. \
 • **Kinesis Data Firehose CloudWatch Logs Processor** — Parses and extracts individual log events from records sent by CloudWatch Logs subscription filters.

 • **Record format Conversion**: Firehose can convert JSON to Parquet or Apache ORC format before storing in S3.
 These formats are columnar that save space and enable faster queries compared to row-oriented formats like JSON.

-Apply transform of syslog data to JSON and CSV format:
-- Data transformation from syslog to JSON and CSV can be performed through Lambda blueprints

 Backup the syslog streaming data:
 - When s3 is selected as destination, an source record S3 backup is enabled, untransformed incoming data can be delivered to a separate S3 bucket